Vision AI: Visual Anomaly Detection

 2. Guided (supervised) anomaly detection by learning annotated bad areas in visual inputs

-In the use cases where a product defect is known, the platform is fed with a few bad images and test good images for learning.
-These images are labelled for the platform to differentiate and understand the defect.
+When you know that there is a product defect, users feed Vision AI with a few bad images and test good images for learning.
+They label these images for the platform, enabling it to differentiate and understand the defect.

 Vision AI Guide Mode with Annotation